Insurgency in Khyber Pakhtunkhwa: Operation Zalzala

 After a brief intense change in chain of command in the Pakistan Armed Forces, a full-fledged military operation called 'Zalzala (lit. earthquake) was undertaken by 14th Army Division in January with the goal of flushing out Baitullah Mehsud's TTP fighters from the area.
 The area had previously been a more or less safe zone for militants, with some villagers providing them support and shelter.
 The operation resulted in tactical success and scores of militants were killed during the operation, and within three days the armed forces were in full control of the area.
 The army later captured a few other villages and small towns as part of their attempt to pressure Baitullah Mehsud.

-However, the operation led to a huge displacement of local population.
+However, the operation led to a huge displacement of local population and the local Emanzai Tribe.
 According to the GOC of the 14th Army Division's Major-General Tariq Khan, about 200,000 men, women and children, were displaced.
 Khalid Aziz, former chief secretary of Khyber-Pakhtunkhwa and expert on tribal affairs, said the displacement was "one of the biggest in tribal history".